• Bookies

 A third-party candidate has never won the presidential election, but RFK Jr. hopes to become the first outsider in history to pull off the unimaginable feat, ushering with it a new era in American politics, both domestically and globally.

-Many surveys on the 2024 presidential race have noted voters’ disenchantment with a potential Trump vs Biden rematch and a strong interest in third-party candidates at the same time.
+Many surveys on the 2024 presidential race noted voters’ disenchantment with a potential Trump vs Biden rematch and a strong interest in third-party candidates at the same time.
+However, the attempt on Trump's life has seemingly ensured a two-man race once again, with no room at the table for an independent voice.

 Among the most discontented are young voters according to a survey from the Institute of Politics at the Harvard Kennedy School which revealed a 12% decline among them to vote in the upcoming US Elections compared to four years ago.

-Some of the primary concerns cited in the survey: the age of both party’s geriatric frontrunners; disapproval with the incumbent Democrats’ handling of key issues, including the economy, climate change, gun violence and geopolitical conflicts; and a Republican agenda that is too conservative for their progressive liberal values.
+Some of the primary concerns cited in the survey: the age of both party’s geriatric frontrunners; disapproval with the incumbent Democrats’ handling of key issues, including the economy, the border crisis, gun violence and geopolitical conflicts; and a Republican agenda that is too conservative for their progressive liberal values.

 Can I Bet On The 2024 US Elections?